Breaking news: Television

 When a news event warrants an interruption of current non-news programming (or, in some cases, regularly scheduled newscasts), the broadcaster will usually alert all of its affiliates, telling them to stand by for the interruption.
 The network's feed will then switch to a countdown sequence, to allow any affiliated stations to switch to the network feed.
 If a national network newscast is in progress when the breaking news event occurs, the newscast will pause temporarily to allow other network affiliates to join the feed.
 There is then an opening graphic, with a distinctive music cue.
 The open is followed by the introduction of a news anchor, who welcomes the viewer to the broadcast and introduces the story at hand.
 Lower thirds and other graphics may also be altered to convey a sense of urgency.
 In recent years, major networks such as NBC have begun using "Special Report" tickers for select breaking stories during regularly scheduled programming, lessening the need for cut-ins.

-Depending on the story being followed, the report may last only a few minutes, or continue for multiple hours or days.
+Depending on the story being followed, the report may last only a few minutes or continue for multiple hours or with the longest uninterrupted news events, four days – at a time (events in which the latter instances has occurred include the assassination of John F. Kennedy and the September 11 attacks, which took place between November 22–26, 1963 and September 11–15, 2001, respectively).
 If coverage continues for an extended amount of time, the network may integrate analysis about the story through analysts in-studio, via phone, satellite, broadband (B-GAN) or through other means of communication.
 Depending on the severity of the event, regular commercial advertising may be suspended entirely for sustained coverage.
 Network affiliates will be required to insert their station identification in at the top of the hour overlaid during the report rather than through the usual means of a station imaging promo or program reminder.

 Breaking news reports are often incomplete because reporters have only a basic awareness of the story.
-For example, major U.S. broadcast networks analyzed the search warrant affidavit related to the FBI search of Mar-a-Lago in real time, while on the air, breaking into programming immediately after the document was released.
+For example, major American broadcast networks analyzed the search warrant affidavit related to the FBI search of Mar-a-Lago in real time, while on the air, breaking into programming immediately after the document was released.
 The Radio Television Digital News Association (RTDNA) maintains a list of guidelines for broadcasters reporting breaking news.